ETeissonniere/esp32-wol/README.md

 curl -X POST http://esp32-wol:80/wol
 ```

+Prefer a visual interface?
+Browse to `http://esp32-wol/` and click the **Wake Up**
+button.
+The embedded web UI calls the same endpoint, shows the current status,
+and works from mobile browsers too.

 ## Prerequisites

 - ESP-IDF v5.0 or newer (install and export the environment as documented by Espressif)